 Pete Wright is a photographer, designer, and broadcaster in Portland, Oregon.
 He has spent the last 20 years in the media business; first as a journalist, writer, and reporter, then as a corporate marketing and public relations specialist for the largest for-profit education concern in the U.S. Pete has served as adjunct faculty with Marylhurst School of Business since 2006, teaching courses in business, media, popular culture, and marketing management in both the undergraduate and MBA programs.

-Program cancellation policy: The Professional Development Center offers full refund of program fees up to and through the first session of the Mini-MBA program.
+Program cancellation policy: The Professional Development Center offers full refund of program fees up one week prior to the program start date.